Understanding the climate cycle in southwest Idaho

-My subscription to Fine Gardening magazine has the added benefit of a 6 month spread calendar that I use for making notes.
+A 6 month spread calendar is useful for making notes.
 Its handy for clear thinking to be able to see several months on the same page.
 I’m sure you could achieve the same effect by printing some free calendar pages and taping them together.

 In March, things start to get more exciting, as I can actually plant peas, lettuce, California poppies, sweet peas, radishes, and spinach outside.
 If the beds have been prepared the previous fall, it might even be possible to plant them in February and they will come up when they are ready.
 I always love the burst of lettuce volunteers that signals the garden is really coming to life.